mmagnus/rna-tools/rna_tools/tools/pymol_preview_generator/readme.md

 ![](demo.gif)

-Video with an exmplanation how to set it up:
+Video with an explanation how to set it up:

 <a href="https://www.youtube.com/watch?v=TdVVfPHlr8U"><img src="demo.png"></a>